Five Key Concerns for Retirement Plans in 2020

 Since the chances of an individual significantly increasing the time to deal with a DC plan (at the cost of time spent on other aspects of his or her business) seem slim, we recommend looking at outsourcing such duties to a reputable third-party administrator (TPA).
 In addition to providing plan document services, compliance testing and Form 5500 preparation, some TPAs go the extra mile to help you better serve your clients with additional value-added services and capabilities that could help mitigate fiduciary risk, provide plan design consulting services, and offer other ways that can ultimately help you grow your practice.

 Longevity.
 While it is certainly an encouraging sign that the average life expectancy of Americans continues to rise – from 76.6 years in 2000 to 78.6 years in 2016 – many employees are not adjusting their anticipated retirement age.
 The CRR posits that, as retirees become more reliant on 401(k)/IRA lump sums, and as the full retirement age for Social Security rises, “monthly Social Security checks will provide less relative to preretirement income at any given claiming age.”
 That means that future retirees as they age may find themselves with less reliable income at the same time that inflation continues to grow.

 In addition, the Retirement Enhancement and Savings Act (RESA), which failed to be brought up for a vote in the Senate last year, is expected to be reintroduced this year; in fact, the House Ways & Means Committee held a hearing on the bill on Feb.
 6. The bill would expand multiple employer plans (MEPs) and alter some restrictions in an effort to make them easier to use, and would also offer increased financial incentives to small businesses to start new plans and additional incentives for auto-enrollment.

 Another bill that was passed by the House but not the Senate last year, the Family Savings Act, is similar to RESA in some ways, but is not as broad; it incorporated 11 of RESA’s 33 provisions.
 There has been no indication as to whether it could be revived this year.

 Redesign.
 As amply demonstrated already, there are many shifting sands beneath the retirement industry’s feet.
 A “one size fits all” approach is no longer appropriate (if it ever was).
-If you have not looked at what your organization is offering its employees in this area – not just the type of plans, but what those plans actually contain – you are doing everyone a disservice … including yourself, if valued current and future employees start leaving for other companies with better plans.
+If you have not looked at what your clients are offering their employees in this area – not just the type of plans, but what those plans actually contain – you are doing everyone a disservice … including yourself, if valued current and future employees start leaving for other companies with better plans.

 Innovative plan designs that include student-debt repayments (as Abbott Laboratories famously did last year), health savings account contributions and others are now being examined by employers big and small, conservative and not-so-conservative.
 Think about re-evaluating your 401(k) plan design this year to determine if it is meeting the expectations and needs of your participants – and be prepared to act if it is not.